awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 1. Under **Model from S3**, choose **Select**\.
 **Note**
- Currently, optimized Amazon SageMaker models are stored automatically in Amazon S3\.
+ Currently, optimized SageMaker models are stored automatically in Amazon S3\.
 You can find your optimized model in your Amazon S3 bucket using this option\.
-For more information about model optimization in Amazon SageMaker, see the [Amazon SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.
+For more information about model optimization in SageMaker, see the [SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.

 1. Choose **Upload a model**\.